Distributed Mixture-of-Experts and Expert Parallelism

 An illustration of the MPI all-to-all collective operation.
 When sending only 1 element per row, it is equivalent to a distributed matrix transpose - note the red row before the all-to-all (left) as a transposed column after the all-to-all (right).
 We use a single-element all-to-all to exchange the count of items to be sent received among processors.
 We then use those counts to perform a new all-to-all with variable-sized elements in the permutation step.
 Finally, in the un-permutation step, we perform another all-to-all that performs the converse communication, by swapping the send and receive counts and buffers.

-The computation step will reshuffle the received data into a 3D batch of size Rows x Capacity x Embedding that will either crap or pad sequences to the capacity of each export:
+The computation step will reshuffle the received data into a 3D batch of size Rows x Capacity x Embedding that will either crop or pad sequences to the capacity of each expert:

 # group received metadata by row id